 In the previous unit you learned about the probability, distributions and its concepts.
 The present unit deals with the conditional probability.
-The unit will also explain the Bayes' theorem and the Bayes' rule along with the probability on large sample space.
+The

 - 1. Understand experiments, outcomes, sample space. - 2.
 Conditional probability - 3.
 Understand the Bayes' theorem and its applications

 12.3.
 SETS